apc-codes/ipl-2025-analysis/README.md

-# 🏏 IPL 2025 Data Analysis & Visualization
+# 🏏 IPL 2025 Data Analysis & Visualization Dashboard

 A complete data analysis project on IPL 2025 using Python, focusing on team performance, player statistics, and match strategy insights.